chetnashah/cppwork/languageNotes.md

 A forward declaration allows us to tell the compiler about the existence of an identifier before actually defining the identifier.

 In the case of functions, this allows us to tell the compiler about the existence of a function before we define the function’s body.
 This way, when the compiler encounters a call to the function, it’ll understand that we’re making a function call, and can check to ensure we’re calling the function correctly, even if it doesn’t yet know how or where the function is defined.

+A forward declaration can have default values, definition can skip having default values.

 ```cpp
 #include <iostream>